Boiserie - wooden panels

 Presidential suite interior in the Hilton hotel, Uzbekistan

-Dining room interior in a country house
+Classic kitchen in a country house

-Meeting room interior in Japanese style
+Living room interior in country style

 Wine room in a country house